Use the Preprocessing Workflow to prepare spectral image data for analysis.

 1. Select a method from the drop-down list.
 Depending on which method you choose, you may be prompted for additional settings, as described below:

-• Flat Field Correction: Flat Field calibration produces relative reflectance by dividing the mean spectrum of a user-defined region of interest (ROI) into the spectrum of each pixel in the image.
-The ROI should be a spectrally flat material within the wavelength range of the sensor.
+In the Input ROI field, specify an ROI of a spectrally flat material within the wavelength range of the sensor.
 Beach sand and concrete are popular choices.
 Materials with spectral features such as vegetation are poor choices.
 Since the mean spectrum of the ROI is divided into each pixel, the relative reflectance for pixels within the ROI will be flat and have a value around 1.0.

 • IAR Reflectance Correction: This method is similar to Flat Field calibration in that a reference spectrum is divided into each pixel in the image to generate relative reflectance.
 However, the reflectance spectrum for IARR is the mean spectrum of the entire image versus a user-defined ROI.
 You do not need to input additional settings with this method.